Teaching the teaching-learning cycle to pre-service teachers

 Unit Synopsis – English 1

 In small groups, pre-service teachers were asked to collaboratively design a curriculum plan based on the teaching-learning cycle.
 The plan involved scaffolding primary students as they create a picture story book.
-As part of the design process, the pre-service teachers in small groups composed their own picture story book so that they experienced what was involved.
-They created a model (both of the process and the product) to share with the primary students.
-As part of the inquiry project, they were asked to keep an individual reflective journal documenting their learning about developing the curriculum plan, composing the picture story book and undertaking readings.
+As part of the design process, the pre-service teachers in pairs composed their own picture story book so that they experienced what was involved.
+Due to Covid restrictions, the workshops moved online using Zoom.
+We also had to use an online platform, Book Creator to create digital picture story books.
+The pre-service teachers created a model (both of the process and the product) to share with prospective primary students.
+As part of the inquiry project, our pairs were asked to write an individual reflection documenting their learning about developing the curriculum plan, composing the picture story book and undertaking readings.

 The curriculum plan was to span around 4-6 weeks and was to take in the needs of diverse learners.